East Tennessee, Virginia and Georgia Railway

 While efforts to establish a railroad in East Tennessee began in the 1830s, financial difficulties stalled construction until the late 1840s.
 The East Tennessee and Georgia Railroad was built between 1847 and 1859, connecting Knoxville, Tennessee, with Dalton, Georgia.
-The East Tennessee and Virginia Railroad was built between 1850 and 1856, connecting Knoxville with Bristol, Tennessee.
+The East Tennessee and Virginia Railroad was built between 1850 and 1856, connecting Knoxville with Bristol, Virginia.
 Knoxville financier Charles McClung McGhee formed a syndicate which purchased both lines to form the ETV&G in 1869, and largely through McGhee's efforts, the new ETV&G bought out numerous other rail lines across the region.
 By 1890, the ETV&G controlled over 2500 mi of tracks in five states.